aqeelahmed168/OpenFoamCaseSetupWithPython/README.md

 # blockMeshGrading.ipynb
 A notebook to compute blockMesh grading
 # compoundGradedMesh
-OpenFOAM case to visulize grid
+OpenFOAM case to visualize grid